 Our mortgage glossary will help you to speak to mortgage professionals with confidence.

-There are 10 names in this directory beginning with the letter P.
+There are currently 10 names in this directory beginning with the letter P.

 Abbreviation for principal and interest.